sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-build-succeeded.png)

 7. Start the app by pressing `F5` or use the menu `DEBUG|Start Debugging`
-8. The app starting and an empty form is shown
+8. The app starts and an empty form is shown

 The app is created.
 You are now ready to add a connection to the IoT Hub.